naryshev/hashpop/README.md

-# hbay (v1)
+# hashmart (v1)

-Production-ready decentralized marketplace on Hedera Hashgraph.
-Replicates core eBay functionality with trustless escrow, English auctions, and immutable reputation.

 ## 🎯 Product Goal

-Build a decentralized commerce marketplace where every sale, bid, and settlement is finalized on-chain using HBAR.
-Platform never custodies funds.
+Build a decentralized commerce escrow marketplace where every sale, bid, and settlement is finalized on-chain using HBAR.
 All transactions are transparent and verifiable.

 ## 📁 Project Structure